-Note: The loss for the quarter ended June 30, 2014 and June 30, 2013 was significantly higher than the other quarters mainly due to exploration costs incurred in the Keg Mountain Property in Utah and Marcionilio Property in Brazil respectively.
+Note: The loss for the quarter ended June 30, 2014 was significantly higher than the other quarters mainly due to exploration costs incurred in the Keg Mountain Property in Utah and Marcionilio Property in Brazil respectively.
+The unusual net earnings for the quarter ended June 30, 2015 was caused by credit adjustments to foreign exchange and the stock-based calculation.
+The Company will continue to incur losses until the Company has a profitable business.